giangg09/giangg09.github.io/index.md

 29. Lời khuyên cho người mới: Cách học Deep Learning không nản.
 30. Tổng kết hành trình 30 ngày – Bạn đã "xóa mù" đến đâu?

+Here’s 30-day article on "Demystifying Deep Learning" :
+<br><br>
+**Week 1: Understanding What Deep Learning Is**<br>
+Why is Deep Learning so hot? – An introduction to DL and its real-world applications.
+Machine Learning vs. Deep Learning – Friends or rivals?
+Do Neural Networks mimic the human brain? – A beginner-friendly explanation.
+Perceptron – The building block of Neural Networks.
+Backpropagation – Learning by going backward to move forward.
+What are Tensors, and why are they essential in Deep Learning?
+Quick quiz: Do you really understand Deep Learning?<br><br>
+**Week 2: Building a Strong Foundation**<br>
+Gradient Descent – The secret behind optimizing models.
+Activation Functions – Why do neurons need to "turn on/off"?
+Loss Functions – Measuring errors in Deep Learning models.
+Batch Size, Epochs, Learning Rate – The powerful trio.
+Overfitting vs. Underfitting – A common trap for DL beginners.
+Regularization – Reducing overfitting with Dropout, L1, and L2.
+Optimizers – Adam, SGD, RMSprop: Which one is better?<br><br>
+**Week 3: Hands-on Deep Learning**<br>
+CNN – How does Deep Learning "see" images?
+RNN & LSTM – How does DL understand text and audio?
+Transformers – The intelligence behind ChatGPT.
+Step-by-step guide: Building your first Deep Learning model with Keras/TensorFlow.
+Data Augmentation – The trick to generating more training data.
+Beyond memory: How does Deep Learning truly understand?
+(Attention Mechanism).
+Lessons learned: Mistakes I made when learning Deep Learning.<br><br>
+**Week 4: Applications & Future of Deep Learning**<br>
+Deep Learning in finance and banking – Real-world use cases.
+DL in healthcare – Can AI diagnose diseases better than doctors?
+AI-generated art & music – When DL meets creativity.
+GPT & DALL-E – AI that writes and draws.
+The future of Deep Learning – Are there any limits?
+How to start a career in Deep Learning?
+Top 5 free resources to learn Deep Learning effectively.
+Advice for beginners: How to learn Deep Learning without getting overwhelmed.
+Wrapping up the 30-day journey – How much have you demystified DL?